Design Inspiration: Chinese New Year Marketing Ideas

 Here are some images and elements to consider incorporating in your designs:

 - The color red.
 It’s associated with wealth and good fortune.

 - Images of the lucky red envelopes.
-They are commonly gifted during this time.
+People commonly gift them during this time.

 - Tangerines and oranges are Chinese New Year symbols of abundant happiness.

 - Peach blossoms and plum blossoms.
-Fruit blossoms are used to symbolise the start of a new cycle.
+Fruit blossoms symbolize the start of a new cycle.

 - Firecrackers, which ward off evil spirits, and red lanterns which light the way for the family’s Kitchen God.

 You can also check out our detailed guide on Chinese New Year marketing ideas for social media here for some inspiration.

 Kimp Tip: Even if you are updating the styling and format of your social media feeds for Chinese new year marketing, do not let go of your core brand identity.
 Ensure that there is a balance.